changfenxia/100-micro-projects/README.md

 4. **My favorite project so far!
 I enjoyed a lot building it.**
 [A parody Comedy club application form](https://changfenxia.github.io/mcs-projects/project-10/).
-Keyframes, simple animation, event listeners, media queries, and an easter egg.
+Keyframes, menu and button animation, event listeners, media queries, and an easter egg.

 ... to be coninued